status-im/nimbus-eth2/docs/the_style_book/src/06_tooling.md

 ## Nim version

-We support a single Nim version that is upgraded between release cycles.
+We support a single Nim version that is upgraded between release cycles of our own projects.
 Individual projects and libraries may choose to support multiple Nim versions, though this involves significant overhead.

 ### Pros